 “Some people like tinfoil,” insisted Faith.
-“Anyway, I visited him last month in Sheridan, Wyoming, and that’s where I smoked my first cricket.
-Let me explain.”
+“Anyway, I visited him last month in Sheridan, Wyoming and that’s where I smoked my first bug-stick.”

 “I dunno.
-I mostly sit in the library and tell sorority chicks about my theory.”
-He made a hairpin turn at high speed.
+I mostly sit in the library to tell sorority-chicks about my theory.”
+He made a hairpin-turn at top speed.

 “What?
-There aren’t any monks here in Sheridan.
+There aren’t many monks here in Sheridan.
 Wyoming ain’t their style.
 You mean Indians?
 There are a couple Indian tribes in Sheridan.”

 “Yes, you have,” Faith said firmly as they stepped from the truck.

 “It just makes sense.
-All religions are cargo cults.
-You know, cargo cults.
-When we dropped aid on island tribes in World War Two they built fake airplanes out of scraps.
+All religions are cargo-cults.
+You know, cargo-cults.
+After we dropped aid on island-tribes in World War Two, they built fake airplanes out of scraps.
 They hoped statues would bring back the sky-gods.
 Right?”

-“So if aliens exist (and they do) and they’ve been to earth (and they have) then that’s proof that all religions secretly worship aliens and churches don’t even know it.”
+“So if aliens exist (and they do), and if they’ve been to earth (and they have), then that’s proof that all religions secretly worship aliens, and churches don’t even know it.”
 He tapped his temple and flashed Faith the tinfoil in his fedora.
 “You have to keep them out of your brain.”

-“Cool,” said Faith, regarding not her uncle’s theory but the monks gathered by the stage.
+“Cool,” said Faith, regarding not her uncle’s theory but the monks gathered near the stage.
 Male and female in roughly equal proportion, they each wore a robe of solid color.
 Some wore a cool color, some warm.
 None were below forty years old and some were over eighty or ninety.
-They had every variety of skin colors: black, copper-brown, brick-red, yellow-tan, pink, and some were so pale they looked blue.
+They had every variety of skin-color: bone-white, pitch-black, copper-brown, brick-red, yellow-tan, pink, or even so pale they looked blue.
 Most were bald.